 Nicki Orser

 I took my first creative writing class almost on a dare—an item scribbled on a list in the back of The Artist’s Way in 1994.
-I didn’t think it would change anything.
-Instead, it redirected everything.
+I thought it was just something to try.
+Instead, it changed everything.

 Since then, I’ve followed writing through the winding parts of my life: raising children, surviving loss, piecing together what’s inherited and what’s chosen.
 Along the way, I completed an MA at Sacramento State University and later an MFA in Creative Writing at San Francisco State University, where I received the Joe Brainard Creative Writing Fellowship.

-My essays have appeared in The Dunes Review, OmniVerse, American River Review, and Susurrus, and I’m currently at work on a memoir-in-essays that threads together family history, body-memory, and the stories that insist on being told.
+My essays have appeared in The Dunes Review, OmniVerse, American River Review, and Susurrus, and I'm currently at work on a memoir-in-essays that blends family history, body-memory, and the natural world’s imprint on my life and writing.

 WHAT PEOPLE ARE SAYING